Summary

 About wellbeing

 Wellbeing is not just the absence of disease or illness.
 It’s a complex combination of a person's physical, mental, emotional and social health factors.
 Wellbeing is strongly linked to happiness and life satisfaction.
 In short, wellbeing could be described as how you feel about yourself and your life.
+The World Health Organization (WHO) defines wellbeing as a positive state experienced by individuals and societies, where people are able to realise their abilities, cope with normal life stresses, work productively, and contribute to their community.

 Factors that influence wellbeing